jacebrowning/memegen/docs/guide.md

 # Full API Guide

 A reference for humans and automated clients on how to build valid memegen URLs from template metadata.
-The goal is a single page you can read top-to-bottom and emit a correct URL on the first try, without consulting the README, the OpenAPI spec, and a per-template metadata response separately.
+The goal is a single page you can read top-to-bottom and emit a correct URL on the first try, without consulting the README, the OpenAPI spec, and per-template metadata responses individually.

 The OpenAPI specification at [`/docs/openapi.json`](https://api.memegen.link/docs/openapi.json) is the source of truth for endpoint shapes and parameter names.
-This guide is derived from those descriptions and adds worked examples, edge-case behavior, and a recipe for automated clients that doesn't fit cleanly inside the spec itself.
+This guide is derived from those descriptions and adds working examples, edge-case behavior, and a recipe for automated clients that does not fit cleanly inside the spec itself.

 ## The shape of a meme URL